NataliaVozhdaeva/rsschool-cv/cv.md

 ## NATALIA VOZHDAEVA

-- Telegram @Natalia091827
+**Telegram:** @Natalia091827
+**e-mail:** NataliaVVozhdaeva@gmail.com

-- HTML, CSS, and Javascript developer with experience in OOP including Single Page Application using the MVP.
+HTML, CSS, and Javascript developer with experience in OOP including Single Page Application using the MVP.
 Have been developing since 2020.
 Can make layout adaptive and cross-browser.
 Have a bit of experience with React and Angular, and continue my learning.
 A quick learner.
 Have high attention to details and accuracy of work.
 Adaptable, driven, and responsible.

 ### SKILLS